 You will be required to participate in a Group Social Responsibility Assignment worth 200 points.
 There will be no late work accepted for any group project.
 In this assignment, you will examine the corporate aspects of social responsibility.
-Each group will be assigned a company and will produce a Flipgrid presentation based upon analysis of that company's social responsibility efforts.
-The Flipgrid video is the final submission for this project; no submissions to the discussion board or assignment area will be graded.
+Each group will be assigned a company and will produce presentation based upon analysis of that company's social responsibility efforts.
+No submissions to the discussion board or assignment area will be graded.
 There is a group and individual grading aspect to this assignment.
 Be sure to use the rubric attached within the course.
 You will be graded on the quality of your research and adherence to the guidelines of the project.
 You will not be competing with the other groups.
 There will be a discussion forum for each company group.
 Your participation grade in this assignment will be determined in part from your participation in this forum.